JanHalozan/ConvolutionalNeuralNetwork/README.md

 ####Usage

-I'm currently developing with Qt creator so it's probably best to build with Qt creator.
-It's not dependent on the `qt` library though.
-I will fix the Makefile to work when it's finished.
+Open it up using Xcode.
+It should run without any problems.
+I'll prepare a Makefile when it's finished.